Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Explicit stability criteria

-in the limiting case of no power exchange. \end{claim} \begin{proof} If there is a negligible power exchange in the power grid, all rotor angles $\delta^\circ_j, \forall j$ are identical, such that
+in the limiting case of no power exchange, to leading order in the losses. \end{cor} \begin{proof} If there is a negligible power exchange in the power grid, all rotor angles $\delta^\circ_j, \forall j$ are identical, such that

 for all connections $(j,\ell)$.
-This results in $A_{j,\ell}=0$ and $\Gamma^d_{j,j} = 0$ in \eqref{eq:def_matrices}, and Corollary~\ref{cor:voltage_stability_graph} reads
+This results in $A_{j,\ell}=0$ and $\Gamma^d_{j,j} = 0$ in~\eqref{eq:def_matrices}, and Corollary~\ref{cor:4} reads

 where all matrices are diagonal matrices.
-Writing the terms explicitly yields \eqref{eq:claim3}, entailing a lower bound to the connectivity of a power grid with resistive elements. \end{proof}
+Writing the terms explicitly yields~\eqref{eq:cor5}, entailing a lower bound to the connectivity of a power grid with resistive elements while considering only leading order of the losses. \end{proof}

-Before proceeding with the two final corollaries, note that despite the cumbersome mathematical matricial notation employed here, one can still extract very useful information---which can easily be computed numerically if desired---by bestowing several \textit{matrix norms}. \begin{lemma} Let $\vec Z\in \mathbb{C}^{N\times N}$ and $\vec W\in \mathbb{C}^{N\times N}$ be two matrices, and let $\| \cdot \|_{n}$ denote an $n$-induced matrix norm, one has
+Before proceeding with the final corollaries, note that despite the cumbersome matrix notation employed here, one can still extract very useful information -- which can easily be computed numerically if desired -- by utilising different \textit{matrix norms}. \begin{lemma} Let $\vec Z\in \mathbb{C}^{N\times N}$ and $\vec W\in \mathbb{C}^{N\times N}$ be two matrices, and let $\| \cdot \|_{n}$ denote an $n$-induced matrix norm, one has

 i.e., all induced matrix norms are sub-multiplicative. \end{lemma} Furthermore, recall that $\| \cdot \|_{2}$ denotes the $\ell_2$-norm for vectors, also known as \textit{spectral norm} or \textit{Euclidean norm}.